zephyrproject-rtos/zephyr/doc/kernel/overview/application_fundamentals.rst

-* **Makefile**: This file typically contains a handful of lines that tell the build system where to find the files mentioned above, as well as the desired target platform configuration and kernel type (either microkernel or nanokernel).
+* **Makefile**: This file typically contains a handful of lines that tell the build system where to find the files mentioned above, as well as the desired target board configuration and kernel type (either microkernel or nanokernel).

 Once the application has been defined, it can be built with a single command.
 The results of the build process, including the final application image,